NPavie/npavie.github.io/_posts/2021-05-31-useful-softwares.md

 - [Syncthing](https://syncthing.net) : i tested this bittorent based "sync" tool, but i had several issues putting it to work properly
 - [NextCloud](https://nextcloud.com) : Maybe the most full-feature platform i tested for cloud sync, but i was not sure i needed all the "document view and edition" part of it.
 I think it's a pretty good alternative/replacement of google drive or onedrive with file sync.
-- [Seafile](https://www.seafile.com/en/home/) : A bit less features than nextcloud but is pretty performant. it's the one i'm using right now
+- [Seafile](https://www.seafile.com/en/home/) : A bit less features than nextcloud but is pretty performant. it's the one i'm using right now.

+For the coming year, i'll be switching back to NextCloud to store and sync my personnal files.
+I also want to test the groupware and talk modules.
+I'm planning to test those plugin and functionnality, like :
+- [TimeManager](https://apps.nextcloud.com/apps/timemanager) to monitor my time on project tasks
+- [Passwords](https://apps.nextcloud.com/apps/passwords) to manage my password
+- [Forms](https://apps.nextcloud.com/apps/forms) to create and share simple forms to share
+- [News](https://apps.nextcloud.com/apps/news) to centralize rss feeds (not much of an rss user right now, but i'd like to try this out)
+- [Deck](https://apps.nextcloud.com/apps/deck) to manage projects task order and ideas

 ### P2P client with web interface